We're updating our terminology in Jira

 ${Name of placeholder${Number}}

-These multiple structures offer a variety of configuration possibilities.
-The following table describes how these structures are used.
+These multiple structures provide a range of configuration options.
+The following table explains how each structure is used.

 Placeholder